mediassumani/SoccerU/docs/README.md

 ### Authentification
 SoccerU only allows authenticated and authorized users to make requests.
-* Create an account here
+* <a href="https://socceru-api.herokuapp.com/sign-up">Create an account</a>
-* Get the created token
+* Get the your UNIQUE generated token
-* When making a request pass the token in the header
+* When making a request pass the token in the header.
+Look at some examples below...

 ##### JQuery
 ``` javascript